 Voltage is the electrical potential, or the pressure that moves electrons through the wires (conductors) and can be compared to pressure in a water pipe.
-How is power transferred from the Hydropower to a battery or to a light bulb or inverter or any appliance?
+How is power transferred from the Hydro panels to a battery or to a light bulb or inverter or any appliance?
 We use copper wires.
-In these copper wires power is transferred in two components or parts.
+In these copper wires, power is transferred in two components or parts.
 Power is moved through the wires as voltage and current.

-In technical terms power is carried in wires using electrons and voltage is the force which pushes the electrons.
+In technical terms power is carried in wires using electrons, and voltage is the force which pushes the electrons.
 Current is the collection of these electrons flowing.
 Just like water will flow from a higher place to a lower place by the force of gravity, current flows through wires using the force of voltage.
-However, we are not going to go into the depth of this.
+However, we are not going to go in-depth with this.

-FIGURE 10: Both voltage and current make up power - voltage is like pressure in a water tank10
+FIGURE 10: Both voltage and current makeup power voltage is like pressure in a water tank

-Voltage is measured in the unit Volts and current in measured in Amperes or Amps.
+Voltage is measured in the unit Volts and current is measured in Amperes or Amps.
 We always want to know how much current, and voltage are in our wires.
-We can say voltage is like the depth of a stream while current is the force of the stream.
-Even in small shallow streams - if the force of water is too strong it can drown us.
+We can say voltage is like the depth of a stream, or pressure of the stream while current is the flow of the stream.
+Even in small shallow streams - if the flow of water is too strong, it can drown us.
 Similarly, even in low voltage - current can be high enough to kill.